rajendarreddyj/development/cheatsheets/git-cheatsheet.md

 git-cheatsheet
 ===================

-A cheatsheet on the usage of git .
+A cheatsheet on the usage of git.

 * [Git Cheatsheet](#git-cheatsheet)
     * [Branches and checkout](#branches-and-checkout)